mostafa-abokhadra/backEndRef/nodeJs/2-moreModules.md

 hero.setName = "NewName"
 // now if you tried to import it again const hero2 = require("./file1.js")
-// the imoprted instance will still have newName ast it's name not batman as the moudule is cached once it is imported
-// so don't export an instance import the class if you want to create more instances
 ```
+the imoprted instance will still have newName as it's name not batman as the moudule is cached once it is imported, so don't export an instance import the class